VeritasPlaybook/.github/profile/README.md

 - **Systems over tools** - Workflows that work regardless of app
 - **Practical over perfect** - 80/20 approaches that actually get used
 - **Tested methods** - I use these regularly and update based on results
+- **General AI research and applications** - How AI is changing the industry I specialize in (and hopefully what one can do about it***

 ## 🚀 Who This Is For